azkiflay/ansible/README.md

   ssh azkiflay@192.168.0.10 # Replace azkiflay & IP with your own.
 ```

 After ensuring the managed hosts can be accessed using a password-based authentication, the next step is to configure *ssh* to use the private and public keys created earlier for authenticating the Ansible controller with the managed hosts.

-But first we need to transfer the public key to the hosts.
+However, the managed hosts do not have the public key of the controller yet.
+Therefire, you need to transfer the public key to the hosts first.
 To that end, *ssh-copy-id* command followed by each host's IP address or domain name is used as shown in the following example.
-Note that the public key was created with a custom name earlier.
-Therefore, that the name of the public key has to be specified using the *-i* option.

 ```bash
   ssh-copy-id -i ~/.ssh/azkiflay.pub azkiflay@192.168.0.10 # ssh-copy-id --> uses locally available keys to authorise logins on a remote machine